Density of thin film billiard reflection pseudogroup in Hamiltonian symplectomorphism pseudogroup: The Lie algebra in higher dimensions. Proof of Proposition and Theorems , ,

 {\bf Claim 1.} {\it The Poisson bracket (\ref{poissn}) of any two 1-forms $\eta_1(w)$, $\eta_2(w)$ considered as functions on $T\gamma$ is also a 1-form.
 The dual Poisson bracket on vector fields on $\gamma$ induced via the duality isomorphism $T^*\gamma\to T\gamma$ given by the metric is the usual Lie bracket.}

 \begin{proof} The result of taking Poisson bracket (\ref{poissn}) of two 1-forms in normal chart at the fiber $T_{x_0}\gamma$ is obviously a linear functional of $w$.
 This is true for every $x_0\in\gamma$ and the corresponding normal chart.
+In more detail, let $\eta_i(w)=\sum_{j=1}^na_{ij}(z)w_j$.
+Then

-Thus, the bracket is linear on fibers, and hence, is given by a 1-form.
-The fact that the duality given by the metric transforms the Poisson bracket on 1-forms to the Lie bracket on the vector fields follows from (\ref{poissfo}).\end{proof}
+Thus, the bracket is linear on fibers, and hence, given by a 1-form.
+The fact that the duality given by the metric transforms the Poisson bracket on 1-forms to the Lie bracket on the vector fields follows from (\ref{lieformyi}) and coincidence of 1-jets of the given metric and the Euclidean metric at $x_0$.\end{proof}

 Claim 1 already implies that the space of functions on $T_{<1}\gamma$ given by 1-forms is a Lie algebra dual to the usual Lie algebra of vector fields.

 Now it remains to show that each 1-form is a sum of at most $2n+1$ Poisson brackets (\ref{poissfo}).
 To do this, we use the next proposition.